LMacPhail/zabbix-history-influxdb/DEVELOPMENT.md

 ## Similarly to regular installation

-Now edit the main Zabbix server configuration file, usually in `/etc/zabbix/zabbix_server.conf` and change modules section near the end to point on your module:
+Enable the module in the main Zabbix server configuration file (usually in `/etc/zabbix/zabbix_server.conf`) - change modules section near the end to point on your module:

 ```
 LoadModulePath=/usr/lib/zabbix/modules